“How do I assert myself as a man without coming across as too forceful?” – Carl, Washington DC

 So, shift the way you think about compromise and collaboration, and welcome dialogue.
 Asserting yourself with confidence will come from being open to input.
 You’ll be surprised by how much power comes from conversation.

 Have you struggled to walk this line?
-I would love to hear your thoughts.
+Let me know in the YouTube comments.